Brown-University-Library/sr_public_webapp_project/README.md

+_2025-April-03 -- archiving this repo.
+It was for an experiment that wasn't pursued._

 # purpose

 This is a lightweight -- no database -- django webapp to be a testbed / development-bed for the public version of the Stolen-Relations public website.